-In 2000, the 135-meter-high London Eye (re)launched the interest in large-scale urban observation wheels and propelled a rivaling appetite for ever grander designs on a global scale.
-In Ferriscope, B.M have investigated this apparent boom of observation wheels across “world-class cities” by staging a meeting between some of the most iconic examples in operation today and the original Ferris Wheel, created by George W. G. Ferris Jr. in 1893 for the World's Columbian Exposition in Chicago.
+In the kinetic video installation Ferriscope, Bull.Miletic investigates this apparent boom of observation wheels across “world-class cities” by staging a meeting between some of the most iconic examples of wheels in operation today and the original Ferris Wheel, created by George W. G. Ferris Jr. in 1893 for the World's Columbian Exposition in Chicago.

-Bull.Miletic argues that the introduction of such gigantic observation rides into the urban environment in our time powerfully suggests an idealized perception of the city as a spectacular cinematic establishing shot.
+Bull.Miletic argues that the introduction of such gigantic observation rides into the urban environment powerfully suggests an idealized perception of the city as a spectacular, cinematic “establishing-shot”.
 This simple and seemingly benign maneuver plays a key role in the process of gentrification that transforms the city itself into a site for visual consumption.

 Ferriscope is made in collaboration with Tom Gunning, Professor of Cinema and Media Studies, University of Chicago, and Jan C. Schacher, Zurich University of the Arts, Institute for Computer Music and Sound Technology.
 Torbjørn Helgesen Nordvik, Magnus Sjursen, Mikael Valen, and Jens Brynildsen at Bitraf, Oslo made significant contributions to mechanical and electronic engineering.